cml87/SpringCore_111_forJenkins/README.md

 Fig. min 5:24

+Loose coupling ease testability of our code as well.

 ## Spring

 Spring allows for automatic Dependency Injection (or **_Inversion of Control_**, IoC).
 This was, in fact, the initial purpose of the Spring framework.
 Spring creates the Java objects, or Spring beans, and injects them at runtime.